What should be the role of the Australian Government in the management of our national parks and reserves?

 So you would think with these high levels of support it should be an opportunity for politicians of any party or jurisdiction to talk about something different and positive to a fairly jaded electorate.
-While there was a package of parks funding announced in the Victorian state election campaign, we did not see any announcement of major new parks, and we haven’t had a new marine park or sanctuary in Victoria for more than 15 years.

 So while called national parks, they are really creatures and creations of state government.
-This is not uncommon in the history of the Australia federation – most train lines didn’t match up at state borders until recently.
+This is not uncommon in the history of the Australian federation – most train lines didn’t match up at state borders until recently.

-NPAC has produced a series of background briefings and discussion papers on some of these key areas.
+NPAC has a series of background briefings and discussion papers on some of these key areas.
 They include: